PriyankaGuliani/EDA_of_disney_dataset/README.md

 * data/disney_movies_total_gross.csv: a CSV file containing the raw data used for the analysis.
 * data/disney_revenue_1991-2016.csv:  a CSV file containing the raw data used for the analysis.
 * README.md: this file.
+## Running the Code
+To run the code in the Jupyter Notebook, you'll need to install several Python libraries, including pandas, and altair.
+You can install these libraries using pip or conda.
+Once you have the libraries installed, you can open the Jupyter Notebook and run the cells to reproduce the analysis.
+## Output
+To view the rendered output, please click [here](https://pages.github.com/)